 This is not to say that a better sound quality means more bass.
 In fact, excessive lows on your sound is a problem.
 Yes, good treble and bass is a must but check whether they offer instrument separation for that clear audio on every instrument playing on a certain track.
 Sound can be solid enough without too much bass.
 Sound quality also depends on whether your headphones offer mono or stereo sound.
 Mono sound features a single earpiece and provides sound to one ear with the acceptable sound quality for say calls or other basic functions.
 If you are one that uses them mostly for music or gaming, a stereo sound feature headset that offers quality sound at affordable prices is for you.

-If you are going to use your headset in loud workplaces, to talk to other people on the phone, you will probably need ones with noise cancellation feature.
+If you are going to use your headset in loud workplaces, to talk to other people on the phone, you will probably need ones with active noise cancellation.
 Many people tend to confuse this feature with noise isolation which I can tell you today is a totally different feature.
-Noise isolation is passive blockage of sound around you that can be acquired by through padding.
-Noise cancellation, however, is blockage of environmental sound from getting into the headset.
+Noise isolation is passive blockage of sound around you that can be acquired through padding.
+Noise cancellation, however, is a blockage of environmental sound from getting into the headset.

-Quite expensive units are ones that tend to offer best noise isolation from things like an airplane engine running but you can find it in other affordable pieces at minute ranges.
+Quite expensive units are ones that tend to offer the best noise isolation from things like a plane engine running but you can find it in other affordable pieces at minute ranges.
 The latter feature is however in some good quality but affordable headphones.

 Other than these, you might want a headset with a mic if you mostly use yours for calls.
 If you walk around most of the time with them on, you will need in-ear headphones with an ear hook for better grip or something more stable with silicone rubber tips that stay put.
 If you don’t like taking out your phone every time, you will probably need one with volume and playback controls whether gestured or buttons.